DangeL187/CandyPane/README.md

 CandyPane is an application that provides the user with the most convenient way to track their self-tasks.

+The project is still in development.
+Please check the Changelog for the latest updates.

 ## [Documentation]() (soon)

 ## [Changelog](https://github.com/DangeL187/CandyPane/blob/main/Changelog.md)